 - Continuously disregards company policy

 The list is not exhaustive therefore, discharge for cause remains at our company’s discretion.
-It must however always reflect an unacceptable behavior or action that violates legal or company guidelines and may result in financial and non-financial damages for the company, other employees or society.
+It must however always reflect an unacceptable behavior or action that violates legal or company guidelines and may result in financial and non-financial damages for the company, other employees, or society.

 Discharge without cause can occur when the company decides that the services of an employee are no longer needed.
 In general, this does not refer to an employee’s conduct.
-Reasons for discharge without cause may be layoffs, rearrangement of a department or redefining of a position.
-In cases an employee must be terminated without cause, the company is obliged to give notice a specified amount of time prior to the date of termination depending on time of service, age of employee or position.
+Reasons for discharge without cause may be layoffs, rearrangement of a department, or redefining of a position.
+In cases an employee must be terminated without cause, the company is obliged to give notice a specified amount of time prior to the date of termination depending on the time of service, age of employee, or position.
 If the employee has to stop working before the date of termination, the company will still provide compensation for the time remaining, specified as “pay in lieu of notice”.